juacmola/aed_23-24/README.md

 ### [Word Corrector](./Projects&Exercises/wordCorrector)

 The Word Corrector project was the longest by far.
 It is divided in four sections, where the difficulty increase in each one.
-Overall, we were recontructing a dictionary and correcting words.
+Overall, we were reconstructing a dictionary and correcting words.
 Mooshak (the webpage with all the statement exercise), gave us the instructions of the project.
 There were some mandatory parts of the project and also some optional features (it was in our hand to choose which one to implement).
 [Section 1](./Projects&Exercises/wordCorrector/Exercises/seccion1/) helped us to  get the basic structure of the project.
 [Section 2](./Projects&Exercises/wordCorrector/Exercises/seccion2/) implements a hash table and an Anagram feature(this was optional).
-[Section 3](./Projects&Exercises/wordCorrector/Exercises/seccion3/) implements a trie tree and a 'strech words' feature (also optional).
-The most important section is the [fourth one](./Projects&Exercises/wordCorrector/Exercises/seccion4/) (it implemets both the hashing and the trie tree).
+[Section 3](./Projects&Exercises/wordCorrector/Exercises/seccion3/) implements a trie tree and a 'stretch words' feature (also optional).
+The most important section is the [fourth one](./Projects&Exercises/wordCorrector/Exercises/seccion4/) (it implements both the hashing and the trie tree).

-If you want to try `section 4`, I have attached inside the foulder some input and output files.
+If you want to try `section 4`, I have attached inside the folder some input and output files.
 After you have downloaded the folder (.zip) and unzip it, follow the next steps:

 1. Open the terminal in the folder.
 2. Write all the commands that appear in the image: